jatang/Feudler/README.md

 ## Project Requirements

 **User Base/Stakeholders:**
 	-The casual in-browser videogamer.
+Possibly linked from social media.
 	-TA's and instructors of the cs032 course.

 **User Defined Problems:**
 	-Scoring guesses in any feud game appropriately.
+It should be forgiving enough to give points to "close" answers but reward accuracy.
+	-Having fair, unrepeating prompts.
+	-Smooth multiplayer lobbying/rooms with private options.
+	-Preventing cheating (against other users simply performing the search).

 **Interview/Survey Questions and Results (https://goo.gl/forms/dvTZsWj1tCV85ALt1):**